 - Kidney disease or liver disease

-If you are looking for effective and long lasting relief for neuropathy in Dallas, Mesquite, Garland or any nearby city in Dallas County, Texas, call our medical clinic today at (972) 285-6703 for a complimentary consultation.
+If you are looking for effective and long-lasting relief for neuropathy in Mesquite, Garland, Sunnyvale, Forney, Terrell, or any nearby city in Dallas and Kaufman County, call our medical clinic at (972) 285-6703 to schedule an appointment.